LTG Donald Bennett, USA

-The year 1969 began with the inauguration of a new President, Richard M. Nixon.
-That change in the nation's chief executive was echoed by a change in DIA's directorship later that year.
-With General Bennett's assumption of command, there was a change in the style but not substance of the organization's leadership: in other words, DIA had another strong, dedicated director to lead it through some very challenging times.
-Bennett's tenure witnessed transformations both within and without the Agency.
-The former was marked by administrative reorganization and analytical refocusing; the latter by shifting alliances and policies in foreign and military affairs.
+1969 began with the inauguration of President Richard Nixon.
+The change in the Nation's chief executive was echoed by a change in DIA's directorship later that year.
+With Lt.
+Gen. Donald Bennett's assumption of command, there was a change in style — but not in the substance of the Agency's leadership.
+Bennett's tenure witnessed transformations within and outside the Agency, including administrative reorganization, analytical refocusing, and shifting alliances and policies in foreign and military affairs.

-Throughout the 1960s DoD studied many ways to improve Defense intelligence which led to DIA's second major reorganization in July 1970.
-The early 1970s were transitional years in that the Agency's focus shifted from the consolidation of internal and external management roles to that of making the Agency a more effective and perceptive producer of national intelligence.
-Such improvement proved difficult at first because sweeping manpower decrements reduced the Agency's manpower by 31% from 1968 to 1975, causing mission reductions and organizational restructuring.
+Throughout the 1960s, the Department of Defense studied many ways to improve defense intelligence, which led to DIA's second major reorganization in July 1970.
+The early 1970s were transitional years, as the Agency's focus shifted from the consolidation of internal and external management roles to that of making the Agency a more effective and perceptive producer of national intelligence.
+Such improvement proved difficult at first, due to sweeping manpower decrements that reduced the Agency's workforce by 31% from 1968 to 1975, causing mission reductions and organizational restructuring.

 The early 1970s was a period of transition and maturation for DIA.
-Under Bennett's leadership it expanded its influence as a producer of intelligence.
+Under Bennett's leadership, the Agency expanded its influence as a producer of intelligence.